A teacher's guide to adding fractions

 Function machines are versatile tools in the teaching of mathematics, helping children understand and explore a wide range of mathematical concepts in a fun and engaging way.
 From basic operations in Key Stage 1 to more complex functions in Upper Key Stage 2, function machines can help play a crucial role in developing children's mathematical understanding and skills.

-Best apps for learning about fractions
+Best subtraction apps for kids

 Primary numeracy glossary for parents